-Assets and services received free of charge or for nominal cost that can be reliably measured are recognised as income at fair value of the assets and/or the fair value of those services that the Office would otherwise pay for.
+Assets or services received free of charge or for nominal cost, that the Authority would otherwise purchase if not donated, are recognised as income at the fair value of the assets or services where they can be reliably measured.
 A corresponding expense is recognised for services received.
-Receipts of assets are recognised in the Statement of Financial Position.
+Receipts of assets are recognised in the Statement of financial Position.